Implementation of soft-constrained MPC for Tracking using its semi-banded problem structure: Conclusion

 \section{Conclusion}

 This article has introduced an efficient way of implementing the MPCT formulation with most of its hard inequality constraints softened, so that the resulting optimization problem is always feasible.
 This provides the ability to deal with situations where model mismatch or disturbances might cause the original formulation to become infeasible.
 We propose an encoding of the soft constraints that allows us to retain the semi-banded structure of the formulation that is exploited by a recently proposed ADMM-based solver.
-Numerical results show that the proposed approach provides good computational results when compared to state-of-the-art QP solvers and with the classical slack-variable approach to encode soft~constraints.
+Numerical results show that the proposed approach provides good computational results when compared to state-of-the-art QP solvers and with the classical slack-variable approach to encode soft constraints.
+Future studies will delve into the suitable online selection of the ADMM penalty parameter $\rho$, numerical preconditioning and warm-start procedures to improve performance. \begin{appendices} [2]{:}